 15 Nov When Might Structural Repairs Be Needed?

 Cracks in buildings are most often the result of movement, whether that’s caused by subsidence, failed materials or disturbance, and failure to deal with the problem may lead to the building’s collapse.
-Fortunately, though, there are many repair techniques available — and they tend to be a lot easier and cheaper than they used to be.
+Fortunately, though, building maintenance helps to know how to repair the damage.
+There are many repair techniques available — and they tend to be a lot easier and cheaper than they used to be.

 What Makes Buildings Move?